sian-phillips-1/date-time-tutorial-R/README.md

 I hope you find the tutorial useful and that you have fun learning a new data science skill!

-This tutorial was created by Sian Phillips, a student at Edinburgh University.
+This tutorial was created by Sian Phillips.
-If you have any queries or comments about the tutorial please contact me at s1835925@ed.ac.uk
+If you have any queries or comments about the tutorial please contact me at

 <p align="center">
   <img src="ufo_art.jpg" style="zoom:10%;" />